 Wet Mill Finance

 Introduction to Fermentation in the Field

 Introduction to Post-Harvest Processing (100 level Class)

-Description: Intro to Post-Harvest Processing is a 5-hour online class geared towards coffee people who want to better understand the basic processing methods.
+Description: Intro to Post-Harvest Processing is a 5-hour online or one day in- person class geared towards coffee people who want to better understand the basic processing methods.
 The class covers a brief history of coffee processing, coffee harvesting methods, pre-cleaning measures, and the standard post-harvest processing methods: natural, honey, mechanically demucilaged, fully washed, and wet hulled.
 Non-Certificate.

 Who is it for?
 Coffee people who are interested in learning the basics of processing.

 Processing Essentials is an exclusive CQI offering designed for corporate or group training.
 It is a completely online, custom, non-certificate class that provides information on coffee processing via an online platform.